jpreecedev/developerhandbook/src/pages/how-to-create-a-restful-web-service-using-wcf-1-of-3/index.md

 ---
 layout: post
 title: How to create a RESTful web service using WCF (Part 1 of 3)
+description: This is a comprehensive 3 part tutorial that discusses how to create a RESTful web service using WCF.
+This is the introductory post to get you set up.
 date: 2014-04-02
 categories: ['WCF']
 tags: ['c#', 'rest', 'wcf', 'WCF']